jguzdv/parallel-tools/README.md

 ```

 The package name is the one used on RHEL-family systems, where this is
-deployed; on other distributions it may differ â€” `make check-headers` answers
+deployed; on other distributions it may differ  `make check-headers` answers
 the question directly either way.

 `make test` needs the headers to compile, but **no Lustre filesystem** to run: